metamesh/metamesh.org/content/english/standalone/projects.md

 ![](/images/screenshot-14.png "Cathedral Super-Node")

 These radios connect to "repeater towers" in each of our target neighborhoods.

-Each participants home has a small receiver installed on the outside of their residence pointed at the local tower.
+Each participants home will have a small receiver installed on the outside of their residence pointed at the local tower.

 ![](/images/repeater-tower-and-household-receiver.png)